thin-edge/thin-edge.io-specs/src/software-management/self-update.md

 Thin-edge self-update allows a Cloud Operator to update one thin-edge version that is installed on a device to a newer version, via the Cloud connection.
 The feature is referred as self-update cause that update process is managed by thin-edge own's Software Management.

 # Scope
   * The self-update makes use of usual thin-edge Software Management plugins (e.g. "APT").
-So is not completely fail-safe, but is foundation.<br/>
+So is not absolutely fail-safe, instead of that it is the foundation for it.<br/>
-    For completely fail-safe self-update the device would need to provide and use some transaction-safe package manager and some powerfail-safe filesystem.
+    For absolutely fail-safe self-update the device would need to provide and use some transaction-safe package manager and some powerfail-safe filesystem.
-    TODO: Examples for both?

   * Consequences:
      * Self-update can fail and could left the system in an unstable state.
 The device might be disconnected from Cloud.